Our impact

 Impact beyond financial assistance

-Everyone who reaches out to PAN for financial assistance can choose to connect with one of our alliance partners to ensure they are receiving the support and services they need, whether they receive funding from PAN.
+Everyone who reaches out to PAN Foundation for financial assistance can choose to connect with one of our alliance partners to ensure they are receiving the support and services they need, whether or not they receive funding from us.

 25+